ochisalim/credit-card-transactions/README.md

 ## Installation & Run

 1. Clone this repository to your local machine.
-2. Open the project in your preferred IDE (I used IntelliJ IDEA Community).
+2. Open the project in your preferred IDE (e.g. IntelliJ IDEA Community Edition).
 3. Run the application using your IDE.
-4. Build the project using Maven and generate the executable JAR file, run the following command:
+4. Alternatively, you can build the project using Maven and generate an executable JAR file.
+In your terminal, execute the following command:

 ```shell
 mvn clean install
 ```
 The build artifacts will be stored in the target/ directory.
-You can run the JAR using the following command:
+You can run the JAR file with:

 ```shell
 java -jar target/enretien-back-0.0.1-SNAPSHOT.jar